 - Recruiting and training: Most intensive campaign efforts call for additional staffing.
-Counsel can assist you in identifying the responsibilities of the development position, and screening applicants who meet the desired qualifications, along with the characteristics you would seek in an effective employee.
+Fundraising counsel can assist you in identifying the responsibilities of the development position, and screening applicants who meet the desired qualifications, along with the characteristics you would seek in an effective employee.

 - Leadership awareness program.
 The purpose of this program is to inform leaders and prospective donors about your organization and its plans; to obtain their input; and to increase their involvement.
 Leaders are invited to a series of small-group meetings to hear your plans, ask questions, and provide feedback.

 These are just a few of the things you need to consider in preparing for an intensive fundraising effort.
 Other essential elements of campaign planning and preparation — including the preparation of a campaign plan, the development of a case for support, prospect research and evaluation, the recruitment of volunteer leadership, and the building of a volunteer organization — will be discussed presently.

 During the campaign planning and preparation phase, you may need to organize one or more ad hoc committees (or task forces) to refine your objectives; document your financial projections; and/or develop a database on prospective donors and leaders.

 During the solicitation phase of a campaign, two types of committees—service committees and soliciting committees— are organized.
 Service committees may include the campaign executive committee, public relations committee, prospect review committee, and speakers’ bureau.
 Soliciting committees may include those responsible for approaching prospects for nucleus gifts, leadership gifts, special gifts, etc.